eljefe303030/Melius/README.md

 Stability and balanced gameplay that is challenging but rewarding are key aims of this list.

+Combat is much more challenging than vanilla Starfield.
+Headshots are more deadly for the player and enemies.
+When first starting the game it is advised to concentrate on non-combat missions to build experience, acquire better equipment and perks before taking on groups of better trained factions.
+For example, fighting Va’ruun will be more challenging than Spacers, use of cover and the need to retreat will be more important than before.

 ## Modlist

 The full list of mods can be found on [Load Order Library](https://loadorderlibrary.com/lists/melius-3)